 Squaw Island: Small island in Canandaigua Lake that is one of only two islands in the Finger Lakes.

 City Pier: Historic boathouses, built in the mid-1900s to store boats and farm products in transit from Canandaigua Lake steamboats, line the pier, and draw artists and photographers.

-Kershaw Park: Lakefront park features picnic area, beach area with bathhouse, walkways, public dock, and small craft launch area.
+Kershaw Park: Lakefront park features a picnic area, beach area with bathhouse, walkways, public dock, and small craft launch area.

 Roseland Waterpark: Aqua-themed park with slides, wave pools, and more.

 Roseland Wake Park: The only wakeboard park of its kind in the Northeast.